josephg/noisejs/README.md

 # NOISE!

 This is a simple library for 2d perlin & simplex noise in javascript.
+Perlin noise is [pretty](https://dl.dropbox.com/u/2494815/perlin/index.html).

-Its pretty fast (10M queries / sec).
+The library is pretty fast (10M queries / sec).
+But its still way slower than using a shader.

 The code is based on Stefan Gustavson's implementation.
 Do whatever you want with it, etc.

-I'm happy to add 3d noise functions if anyone wants to throw me a pull request.
+I'm happy to add 3d noise functions - throw me a pull request.

 ## How to make noise: